hotgazpacho/hotgazpacho.github.com/_posts/2012-07-09-reactive-extensions-with-winforms.md

         return GetEvent<TEvent>().Subscribe(onEvent);
     }

-### Step 3 - Use !Scheduler.Schedule for Complex UI updates
+### Step 3 - Use IScheduler.Schedule for Complex UI updates

 Typically, you can use an extension method, [like the one Derick Bailey recommended to me](http://lostechies.com/derickbailey/2011/01/24/asynchronous-control-updates-in-c-net-winforms/) to ensure that you can safely update UI controls from the non-UI thread.
 In some cases, though, this is simply not enough.
 The specific case that caused me trouble was [BindingList<T>](http://msdn.microsoft.com/en-us/library/ms132679.aspx), specifically when it raised [ListChangedEvent](http://msdn.microsoft.com/en-us/library/ms132742.aspx).
 This could potentially happen on a background thread, which would result in cross-thread exceptions.
 I solved this by setting [RaiseListChangedEvents](http://msdn.microsoft.com/en-us/library/ms132728.aspx) to false for my binding list, updating the list, then using the IScheduler instance to raise ListChangedEvents on the UI thread: